-Despite the continued increase of food trucks accepting credit cards (72% as per our poll last year), many food trucks still take in hundreds of dollars of cash each day.
+Despite the continued increase of food trucks accepting credit cards, many food trucks still take in hundreds of dollars of cash each day.
 Today we’ll discuss cash control for you and your food truck staff members.

 Cash Control In Your Food Truck